|Campus setting||Information not available|

 Tamarack Hall: The tallest building in Beltrami County, 12-floor Tamarack has amazing views and is home to the Honors Learning Community.

 Cedar Apartments: Our option for single-parent families, these two- and three-bedroom apartments are perfect for students seeking their degrees while supporting their families.

-Courses available 10Accounting and Finance 1 Applied and Pure Sciences 3 English Language 2 Humanities & Social Sciences 1 Law 1 Mass Communication & Media 1 MBA 1
+Courses available 10Accounting & Finance 1 Applied, Pure Sciences 3 English Language 2 Humanities & Social Sciences 1 Law 1 Mass Communication & Media 1 MBA 1

 Be the first one!